Is This Seat Taken?

 Is This Seat Taken? is a 2025 puzzle video game developed by Poti Poti Studio and published by Wholesome Games.
 It was released on Android, iOS, Linux, macOS, Nintendo Switch, and Windows on August 7, 2025.

 Is This Seat Taken? received positive reviews from critics.

 Gameplay

 Is This Seat Taken? is a logic puzzle game set in a world of sentient shapes.
 Each level depicts a scenario in which the player must arrange these shapes until they all are satisfied with their position.
 Examples include shapes who wish to be seated next to a specific person, next to a window, or away from loud music.
+There are five worlds, each themed after a world city (those being Barcelona, Brussels, London and New York City, with Barcelona being repeated as the final world), with each world containing five or six levels, and the levels themselves being divided up into three or four sections.
+By satisfying all shapes within a level, the player earns a star, and earning all stars within a world unlocks that world's special level.

 Story

-Aspiring rhombus actor Nat attempts to meet his idol Luca and get the confidence he needs.
-On his way, he encounters characters like his best friend Alexis, Val and Koda.
-In the game, Nat struggles by feeling unworthy and different because he believes he isn't a "normal shape".
-However, after facing all his triumphs and hard ships he learns that he can do it and that he is no different than the other shapes.
+Aspiring rhombus actor Nat attempts to meet their idol Luca and get the confidence they need.
+On their way, they encounter characters like their best friend Alexis, Val and Koda.
+In the game, Nat struggles by feeling unworthy and different because they believe they aren't a "normal shape".
+However, after facing all their triumphs and hardships they learn that they can do it and that they are no different than the other shapes.